paulscherrerinstitute/conda-recipes/Readme.md

 ```

 To add a new recipe:
-1. Test the recipe locally.
+1. Test the recipe first.
 2. If the recipe is of pure Python, i.e. _noarch_, add one line at step _Build pure python packages_ in file _.github/workflows/conda_build.yml_.
 3. If the recipe requires compiling,
     1. Add one line at step _Build ${{ runner.os }} Packages_ in file _.github/workflows/conda_build.yml_.